 The best traction devices, reviewed and curated by the Trailspace community.
-The latest review was added on January 14, 2019.
+The latest review was added on March 5, 2023.
 Stores' prices and availability are updated daily.

 Recent Traction Device Reviews

 Excellent, well-made, stainless-steel spikes.
 On securely.
 Rubber stays flexible.
 Sure-footed everywhere.
 Do not pop off.
 On the boot Well, winter’s not done yet and you’re not the type to hide in your cabin.
 Even spring on the mountain trails is icy.
 Top and bottom—Excellent design Buy the right thing—Kahtoola Micro Spikes.
 Fit back in the bag easily I tried others that seemed good, but they popped off and down I went.
 Never had a problem with these.
 A couple of weeks ago I hiked on a… Full review

 Had worn them three times, and the rubber frame broke, coils came apart (broke).
 Not happy for $30.
 Easy to put on.
 Need to beef up rubber and coils.
 These would last one day on an icy construction site.
 That would be a huge market to go after.
 You should get more than three uses blowing snow on a small driveway.
 Full review

 Piece of junk.
 Don’t waste your money.
 Broke after less than two weeks of moderate use.
 Contacted the company twice with no response .
 Full review